StrangeBeeCorp/docs/docs/thehive/administration/profiles.md

 ### Add a profile

-* Add a new profile by clicking the **+** button on the Entities Management page, in the Profiles tab
+* Add a new profile by clicking the :fontawesome-regular-square-plus: button on the Entities Management page, in the Profiles tab
 * Then select the type of profile to create, and associated permissions

 Adding a Profile window opens.